martinsumner/leveled/docs/WHY.md

 ## Why not just use RocksDB?

-Well that wouldn't be interesting.
+Well that wouldn't have been as interesting.

 All LSM-trees which evolve off the back of leveldb are trying to improve leveldb in a particular context.
 I'm considering larger values, with need for iterators and object time-to-lives, optimisations by supporting HEAD requests and also the problem of running multiple isolated nodes in parallel on a single server.